 ...

-Annex to Resolution 156 (WRC-15)
+Annex to Resolution 156 (REV.WRC-23)

 Off axis e.i.r.p. density levels for earth stations in motion communicating with geostationary space stations of the fixed-satellite service in the frequency band 29.5-30.0 GHz2

 ...

 Reasons: 1) It is necessary to reflect the actual provision dealing with ESIM communicating with GSO FSS space stations in the frequency bands 19.7-20.2 GHz and 29.5-30.0 GHz and the associated class of station (UF) as there is no UC Class of station in the Preface to the BR IFIC.
 Rephrasing the first part of recognizing e) in general manner is more appropriate than replacing “UC” with “UF” in order to avoid the need for future editorial updates.
 2) Consequential changes may be needed once revision of Resolution 25 (Rev.WRC-03) is agreed.